 Both experts say it is crucial to think about solar power at an early stage of a water project.
 "The later you involve solar panels, the more expensive and difficult it becomes to add them," says Peter.
 The work they do in Gaza and Syria differs from their usual activities.
 "We install, build, and sell the hardware for solar power systems.
-In this case, we give advice, and other companies build the system."
+In this case, we advise, and other companies build the system."

 It is a challenge in both countries to get the correct information.
 "Before we start designing a system, we need to know how much energy people use.
 Most people do not know this.
 Working remotely makes it hard for us to find out," says Peter.
 There is also the issue of sending building parts abroad.
 "It is very difficult to get equipment past the borders.
 Customs officers see big solar batteries as military equipment," adds Frank.

 Peter and Frank hope to be more involved in the water business in the future.
 "We see so many opportunities to make access to water cheaper, more reliable and more sustainable with solar power.
 We hope the water business starts seeing our value too."
 Peter hopes the Netherlands Enterprise Agency will connect more water and energy companies in its projects.
 "There is so much we can do together.
 A unique partnership between the government, a private company and a non-profit organisation can make the world a little better."